 The use of marijuana for medical purposes has opened up a market for infusing oils with Tetrahydrocannabinol, otherwise know as THC.
 As we all know THC is the psychoactive substance that gives users the effects they are looking for when they consume marijuana.
 As the health benefits of marijuana have become widely acknowledged, consumers have begun cooking with weed oils as part of their regular diets.
-This blog is meant to explain the process on how to make THC oils or cannabutter, provides tips for making infused products and most importantly shows you eight ways to use weed oils.
+This blog is meant to explain the process on how to make THC oils, provides tips for making infused products and most importantly shows you eight ways to use weed oils.

 Decarbing your cannabis before infusion is a critical step before making any sort of canna oil.
 You can go with an oil you prefer, as it is often comes down to personal preference regarding which oil is better to infuse with cannabis.
 To get the most out of your decarbed cannabis, choose an oil with good infusion rates.
 You can see more about the infusion efficiency of different oils here.
 Once you figure out which oil you want to use, whether it is coconut oil, olive oil or something more exotic it is time to begin the infusion process.
 That involves infusing the decarbed product with your oil of choice.